pcr9x/foreignbor/README.md

-# ForeignborGPT Setup Instructions
+# Foreignbor Setup Instructions

-This guide will help you set up the backend and frontend for the ForeignborGPT project.
+This guide will help you set up the backend and frontend for the Foreignbor project.

 ## Prerequisites